ANNAI magazine

 Table of content

 Group 2.0.0-beta1 and 3.0.0-beta1 have recently been released, which boasts exciting new features and one of the notable changes was sponsored by ANNAI (as of 01/2023, the latest releases are 2.0.0-beta6 and 3.0.0-beta6 respectively).
-The reasons why two new versions were released, rather than one, is described below.
+The reasons why two new versions were released, rather than one, are described below.

 About the Group module